plausible/website/_posts/2021-08-30-58-of-hacker-news-reddit-and-tech-savvy-visitors-block-google-analytics.md

 Android | 10,684  | 4,914 | 54%
 Windows | 6,892  | 1,764 | 74.4%
 Linux | 5,680  | 1,006 | 82.3%

-## Do adblockers stop Google Analytics?

-Tech-heavy audiences use adblockers and privacy-friendly browsers much more than the average web user.
-This means that Google Analytics is missing out on a lot of data especially from the audiences of sites such as Hacker News and Reddit.